Patient Care at VIDC

 Long-Term Follow Up

 The medical treatment ends when HCV viral load is no longer detectable in a patient.
-However, it does mean it's the end of their journey at VIDC.
+However, it doesn't mean it's the end of their journey at VIDC.

 One of our main goals at the end of treatment is the prevention of re-infection.
 We educate patients on safe sexual practices, drug usage, piercings, tattoo practices and other common infection opportunities both during appointments and the weekly Patient Support Groups.